PowerShell/vscode-powershell/docs/preview_to_stable_changelog.md

 ##### How to Get/Use the PowerShell Preview extension

-If you dont already have VSCode, start [here](https://code.visualstudio.com/Docs/setup/setup-overview).
+If you don't already have VSCode, start [here](https://code.visualstudio.com/Docs/setup/setup-overview).

 Once you have VSCode open, click `Clt+Shift+X` to open the extensions marketplace.
 Next, type `PowerShell Preview` in the search bar.